acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 }
 ```

 We've determined that `TransferMoney` and `MoneyWasSent` are DTOs.
-Naming helps reveal the objects intent to transfer data.
+Naming helps reveal the object's intent to transfer data.
 But `Money` doesn't look to be a Command nor an Event.
 It's neither named imperatively to describe an action, or in the past-tense to represent a change.

 Naming can help reveal intent.
 However, in the case of `Money`, there are no clues as to the object's intended use.
 We do not have enough information to determine this object is a DTO.